 Breakfast and dinner are included in the price of your stay.
 Dinner was served at around 5:00 pm, and breakfast was served at around 5:30 am.

 Guests are invited to prayer at around 6:30 pm.
 After the prayer, which I highly recommend you attend, you will be given a tour of the temple.
 You can also attend prayers that start after 4:00 am, but I think most people watch the sunrise over Mt.
 Fuji instead.

 Checkout is after breakfast.
 It is a fairly informal checkout.
 We just grabbed our stuff and said thank you.
 Of course we put our palms together and bowed as we left.

-If you would like to stay at Keishinin Temple, the telephone number is +81-55-645-2551 (fax number is +81-55-645-2553).
+If you would like to stay at Keishin-in Temple, the email address is firstname.lastname@example.org (the monks are willing to communicate in English via email).
+The telephone number is +81-55-645-2551 (fax number is +81-55-645-2553).
 Please call during regular Japanese business hours.
-Although the monks are willing to speak in English, please remember that their language abilities vary.
+Although the monks will try to speak in English, please remember that their language abilities vary.
 If you are having trouble communicating, just give them the basics, i.e. your name, how many people, and when you intend to stay.
 Keep it simple, and you should be fine.
-Better still, send a fax just to be sure.
+Better still, send an email just to be sure.

 I am sure I have forgotten something, but as long as you go with the flow, you will be fine.